 The faculty consists of internationally recognized scholars strongly committed both to teaching and to research.
 The faculty members are active in their fields and often involve students in their research endeavors.
 Earning a bachelor’s degree in art history can constitute the first step toward a fascinating career in the field—for example, as a college professor, a museum or gallery curator, a museum educator, or a cultural officer in the diplomatic corps.
 The skills gained through art historical training, especially analytic and critical thinking and effective writing, offer outstanding preparation for careers in law, journalism, marketing, media, secondary education, and many other creative vocations.

-Requirements for the Degree
+Requirements for the Degree (beginning Fall 2022)

-B. The General Distribution Requirements of the University (many of the Humanities and Fine Arts requirements will be satisfied
+A. The Proficiency and General Distribution Requirements of the University (many of the Humanities and Fine Arts requirements will be satisfied

 B. Core Curriculum The core courses are aimed to provide the student with a solid foundation for the study of art history and prepare the students for the Senior Thesis.

-- One Studio Art course (100-300 level)
+- One AS (Studio Art) course (100-300 level)

 - AH 460 Research Practicum

 The University requires an overall minimum grade point average of 2.00 in all courses

 taken at the University, with no more than two grades lower than C- in core courses.